strata-mvc/strata/guidebook/1.0/getting-started/creating-projects/lvl-02-index.md

 It is important to visualize that a Strata project is composed of two different entities:

-* **Strata Environment** : A Strata project's file structure.
+* **strata-mvc/project** : A Strata project's file structure.
 It is the empty shell in which you will add your application's code.
-* **Strata MVC** : The Model-View-Controller library itself that is loaded as a dependency in the Strata Environment.
+* **strata-mvc/strata** : The Model-View-Controller library itself that is loaded as a dependency in the Strata Environment.

 ## Generating an environment